mounaspriya/blog-app/README.md

 psjan71@gmail.com
 Admin@123

-after login you can add your blog , you can also add blog without login or signup i added pagination after 5 blog
+after login you can add your blog i have also added logout button along with login/signup with other account as well i added pagination after 5 blog

+note: because of short time duration not doing much css on blog post